 The results also confirm the growing polarization of Poland’s political landscape.
 According to the latest results, only one other party managed to exceed the 5% threshold: Robert Biedron‘s left-wing and liberal Wiosna (Spring) party comes in third place with a disappointing 6% and three seats.
 With almost all the votes counted, it appears that, contrary to initial expectations, the far-right Konfederacja failed to win any seat.

-Turnout on the rise everywhere in Central Europe
+European Parliament elections 2019: turnout on the rise everywhere in Central Europe

 According to preliminary figures, turnout has risen almost everywhere in the EU, reaching more than 50%.
 The same goes for Central Europe: although reporting, like five years ago, the two lowest participation rates in the entire bloc, Slovakia (22.7%) and the Czech Republic (28.7%) saw a sharp rise in voters’ turnout.
 Poland (43%) and Hungary (43.7%) also registered record-high participation rates, but still below EU average.

 In the EU, the highest turnouts were registered in Belgium (89%) and Luxembourg (84%), followed by Malta (73%), Denmark (66%), Spain (64%), Germany (62%) and Austria (59%).